European shares flat as falling consumer confidence dents optimism

 The Iseq All-Share index gained 0.12 per cent on the day, broadly in line with its European peers.

-Standout movers were those which stood to gain from the Government’s July stimulus package, a plan worth €7 billion designed to reboot economic activity in the State.
+Standout movers were those that stood to gain from the Government’s July stimulus package, a plan worth €7 billion designed to reboot economic activity in the State.

-Housebuilders rose after the package extended the help-to-buy scheme by entitling homebuyers using the programme to tax relief of up to €30,000, an increase of €10,000.
+House builders rose after the package extended the help-to-buy scheme by entitling home buyers using the programme to tax relief of up to €30,000, an increase of €10,000.
 Cairn Homes improved 4.91 per cent to €0.92 while Glenveagh Properties gained 3.32 per cent to close at €0.75.
-Hibernia Reit was somewhat of an outlier among property names after it fell 3.1 per cent to €1.12.
+Hibernia Reit was an outlier among property names after it fell 3.1 per cent to €1.12.

 Dalata, the State’s largest hotel group, gained 2.23 per cent to finish the day at €2.75 after the Government confirmed a “staycation subsidy” to allow people who spend €625 to claim back an income tax credit worth €125.